barberd/cocousbhost/README.md

 ## Description

 This board is a cartridge for the Tandy Radio Shack TRS-80 Color Computer (CoCo), an 8 bit computer produced between 1980 and 1991.
 It provides an USB 2.0 Host controller, the CH376S, to the CoCo.
 This allows one to use USB devices with the Color Computer given software drivers for the device.
+See "Using the Board" below.

 ![Front View](images/cocousbpak.png?raw=true)